 We’ve been able to work with brands like Patreon (data below) and get leads from companies like Yelp and Microsoft.

 …and we definitely don’t do any “outbound” sales.

-We even slack off on publishing content but the growandconvert.com engine we built keeps churning for us now: from June 2017 to February 2018 we published only one article per month.
+We even slack off on publishing content but the growandconvert.com engine we built keeps churning for us now: from June 2017 to present we’ve published only one article per month.